holistic-insights/Turn-Language-into-Action-2022/README.md

 ### How does the app work?
 Users can input:
 - **Company name**, from the list of available (pre-scraped companies);
-- **Number of posts** to analyse, selected in order of highest number of likes;
+- **Number of posts** to analyse, selected in order of the highest number of likes;
 - **Comparison group** for comparing the selected company's performance with the top 5 companies sorted by no. of likes, comments, posts or their ESG score

-Users, will, then, be able to dive into individual analyis of the company and compare it with the average ratings of the top 5 companies selected.
+Users, will, then, be able to dive into individual analysis of the company and compare it with the average ratings of the top 5 companies selected.

 ![Screeshots of the App visualizations](https://i.imgur.com/l1Ptr7z.png)